mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

     This feature is particularly useful for images that are deliberately blurry and devoid of sharp contrast.
 It's recommended to set this to :guilabel:`No Downsampling` in any other case.

 Alpha channel resampling
-    Same as :guilabel:`Color channel resamping`, but then for the transpancy of the image.
+    Same as :guilabel:`Color channel resamping`, but then for the transparency of the image.
 Photon noise
     This determines whether noise in the image should be abstracted and added later by the computer, giving a simulation of the noise that cameras sometimes capture.
 Generate dots
     Dots are a form of noise larger than :guilabel:`Photon noise`.
 Such dots make images more pleasing to look at, however, they make compressing difficult.
 This option allows you to choose whether or not to abstract these dots away and have the computer add them later.
 If this and :guilabel:`Generate Patches` is on, and the encoder finds both patches and dots, the dots will be encoded as if they were patches.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
     - Disabled -- Never use this regardless :guilabel:`Tradeoff`.

 Generate patches
     This determines whether or not to try and reuse bits and pieces of an image.
 This can be useful with images that have a lot of repeating bits, like tilesets, images with text or images using a lot of patterns.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
     - Disabled -- Never use this regardless :guilabel:`Tradeoff`.

 Edge Preserving Filter
     The edge preserving filter tries to preserve edges without getting artifacts like 'rings'.
 Gaborish filter
-    Whether or not to apply a Gabor-like sharpening filter, which can help emphasize important contrasts that would otherwise be lost during encoding.
+    Whether or not to apply a Gabor-like sharpening filter, which can help emphasize important contrasts that would otherwise be lost during encoding and decoding.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless :guilabel:`Tradeoff`.
     - Disabled -- Never use this regardless :guilabel:`Tradeoff`.

 Modular encoding
     Unlike *Modular Mode*, which is the lossless compression method, Modular encoding instead splits the image into smaller chunks, allowing for multi-threaded encoding, as well as per-chunk optimization.
 This option allows you to choose whether the encoder should do so with the lossy :guilabel:`VarDCT` method, the lossless :guilabel:`Modular Mode`, or by letting the encoder itself choose.